- Roelof Botha is a South African actuary, venture capitalist, and company director born in 1973.

 After graduating from university, Botha worked as a business analyst in South Africa for McKinsey and Company, an international management consulting firm.
 While there are no specific details available about what Botha did at the firm, the skills and on-the-job experience he gained in helping client companies work through their problems would undoubtedly be useful later.
 In 1998, Botha left the company and emigrated from South Africa to the US in order to pursue a Master’s in Business Administration at Stanford University’s graduate school of business.

 While still a graduate student at Stanford, Botha joined PayPal as the director of corporate development and then as its vice president of finance.
-By 2001, when he was only age 28, Botha was the new company’s CFO, a role he would hold until PayPal was acquired by eBay in late 2002.
-Although Meg Whitman, eBay‘s president, and CEO, was interested in having Botha stay on as PayPal’s CFO after the acquisition, in 2003 Botha left the company.
+By 2001, when he was only age 28, Botha was the new company’s CFO, a role he would hold until eBay acquired PayPal in late 2002.
+Although Meg Whitman, eBay’s president, and CEO, was interested in having Botha stay on as PayPal’s CFO after the acquisition, in 2003, Botha left the company.

 Sequoia Capital (2003-present)

-Botha is also known as a member of the PayPal Mafia, a group of men who worked for the company in the early 2000s and went on to become important investors, founders, and board members of other companies in Silicon Valley.
-Botha is generally held to be a billionaire, but unlike other PayPal Mafia members Elon Musk and Peter Thiel, his actual net worth is unknown.
+Botha is also known as a member of the PayPal Mafia, a group of men who worked for the company in the early 2000s and became important investors, founders, and board members of other companies in Silicon Valley.
+Botha is generally considered a billionaire, but unlike other PayPal Mafia members, Elon Musk and Peter Thiel, his actual net worth is unknown.
 His investment through Sequoia Capital in companies like Xoom, Unity, Evernote, and more mean that he has had an outsized impact as a venture capitalist in the technology industry.